Perceptual error optimization for Monte Carlo rendering: Perceptual error model

 \subsection{Motivation}

-Several metrics have been proposed in the halftoning literature to capture the human perception of image error.
-Such metrics model the processing done by the HVS as a convolution of the error image $\ErrorImage$ with a kernel $\Kernel$:
+Halftoning metrics model the processing done by the HVS as a convolution of the error image $\ErrorImage$ with a kernel~$\Kernel$:

-The convolution is equivalent to the element-wise product of the corresponding Fourier spectra $\KernelSpectrum$ and $\ErrorImageSpectrum$, whose 2-norm in turn equals the inner product of the power spectra images $\KernelPowerSpectrum$ and $\ErrorImagePowerSpectrum$. \citet{Sullivan1991} minimized the error~\eqref{eq:KernelErorr} \wrt a kernel $\Kernel$ that approximates the HVS's modulation transfer function $\Abs{\KernelSpectrum}$ (MTF)~\citep{Daly1987}. \citet{Allebach1992} used a similar model in the spatial domain where the kernel approximates the PSF\footnote{The MTF is the magnitude of the Fourier transform of the PSF.} of the human eye.

-Convolving the error image with a kernel incorporates both the magnitude and the distribution of the error into the resulting metric $\Energy$.
-In general, the kernel $\Kernel$ can have arbitrary form and characteristics; we assume it represents the HVS PSF.
-The HVS sensitivity to a spatial signal, however, can be well approximated by a low-pass filter (\cref{sec:PercError}).
-Optimizing the error image $\ErrorImage$ to minimize the cost~\eqref{eq:KernelErorr} \wrt a low-pass kernel would then naturally yield a blue-noise\footnote{The term ``blue noise'' is often used loosely to refer to any isotropic spectrum with minimal low-frequency content and no concentrated energy spikes.} error distribution (see~\cref{fig:product-blue-white-gaussian}).
-Consequently, such a distribution can be seen as a byproduct of such optimization, which pushes the spectral components of the error to the frequencies least visible to the human eye.
+The convolution is equivalent to the element-wise product of the corresponding Fourier spectra $\KernelSpectrum$ and $\ErrorImageSpectrum$, whose 2-norm in turn equals the inner product of the power spectra images $\KernelPowerSpectrum$ and $\ErrorImagePowerSpectrum$. \citet{Sullivan1991} optimized the error image $\ErrorImage$ to minimize the error~\eqref{eq:KernelErorr} \wrt a kernel $\Kernel$ that approximates the HVS's modulation transfer function $\Abs{\KernelSpectrum}$ (MTF)~\citep{Daly1987}. \citet{Allebach1992} used a similar model in the spatial domain with a kernel that approximates the PSF\footnote{The MTF is the magnitude of the Fourier transform of the PSF.} of the human eye.
+That kernel is low-pass, and the optimization naturally yields blue-noise\footnote{The term ``blue noise'' is often used loosely to refer to any isotropic spectrum with minimal low-frequency content and no concentrated energy spikes.} distribution in the error image~\citep{Allebach1992}, as we show later in \cref{fig:Kernels}.
+The blue-noise distribution can thus be seen as byproduct of the optimization which pushes the spectral components of the error to the frequencies least visible to the human eye (see \cref{fig:product-blue-white-gaussian}).